 The time to answer a call fluctuates based on factors such as call volumes, time period (peak vs. off-peak) and staffing.
-The average time to answer a call during fiscal year 2019 - 2020 was approximately 14 seconds.
-On a monthly basis, the longest monthly average time to answer a call was 39 seconds in July.
-The shortest average monthly time to answer a call was approximately 4 seconds in May.
-As shown by Figure 3, the monthly average time to answer a call has improved greatly, beginning with September.
-This fiscal year's monthly average time to answer a call of 14 seconds is substantially improved from last years average of 55 seconds.
+The average time to answer a call during fiscal year 2020 - 2021 was approximately 14 seconds.
+On a monthly basis, the longest monthly average time to answer a call was 25 seconds in June 2021.
+The shortest average monthly time to answer a call was approximately 3 seconds in September2020.
+As shown by Figure 3, the monthly average time to answer a call has increased beginning with April 2021.
+This is due in part to staffing levels and COVID-19 related impacts.
+Even with these increases, the overall monthly average time to answer a call is 14 seconds, the same as last year which was substantially improved from the fiscal year 2018 - 2019 average of 55 seconds.

-Figure 3: Average Time to Answer by Month (Fiscal Year 2018 - 2019)
+Figure 3: Average Time to Answer by Month (Fiscal Year 2020 - 2021)